sl-comp/sl-comp.github.io/README.md

 researchers and practitioners interested on improving the state of the art of automated deduction methods for
 [Separation Logic](http://www0.cs.ucl.ac.uk/staff/p.ohearn/SeparationLogic/Separation_Logic/SL_Home.html).
-The competition is run on more than 1K decision problems for different theories of Separation Logic.
-The solvers are compared on each theory on the number of problems solved and the running time.
+The competition is run on more than 1K decision problems for different fragments of Separation Logic.
+The solvers are compared on each fragment on the number of problems solved and the running time.
 This initiative started at [FLOC 2014](http://vsl2014.at/) and it has been affiliated with different events: